 Occasionally, one finds oneself confronting the misconception that book history has nothing to do with digital scholarship.
 People who love print are never people who study with and about digital tools, right?
 You know better, I trust, but it continues to be surprising and frustrating that people across the full spectrum of these media studies make these assumptions.

 And so I was delighted to be asked to co-write a “State of the Discipline” piece for Book History on exactly this relationship between book history and digital scholarship.
-And I’m even more delighted that the piece that Matt Kirschenbaum and I wrote is now out! § continue reading →
+And I’m even more delighted that the piece that Matt Kirschenbaum and I wrote is now out!
+Our review essay, “Digital Scholarship and Digital Studies,” takes as its argument our belief that book historians are already using digital tools and that current book production and reception is inextricably tied to digital methods.
+The first part of the essay considers a range of resources that book historians are using to explore the past production and circulation of books; the second and third parts turn to the current state of writing, reading, and publishing to highlight the necessity of thinking about digital media. § continue reading →

 Today is Ada Lovelace Day.
 Ada Lovelace is often referred to as the first computer programmer, based on her 1842 treatise on Charles Babbage’s Analytical Engine; Ada Lovelace Day began in 2009 as a way of increasing the profile of women in Science, Engineering, Technology, and Math (commonly referred to as STEM fields).